wp-plugins/vrpconnector/README.txt

 == Description ==

-The Vacation Rental Property Connector plugin by Gueststream, Inc. allows you to sync all of your vacation rental properties from a wide variety of property management software to your website allowing potential guests to search, sort, compare and book your rental properties right from your website.
+The Vacation Rental Property Connector plugin by Gueststream, Inc. allows you to sync all of your vacation rental properties from HomeAway, Escapia, ISILink, Barefoot, RNS, VRMGR, RTR and other property management software to your website allowing potential guests to search, sort, compare and book your rental properties right from your website.

 = Example Sites =
 * http://www.grandcaymanvillas.net